ministryofjustice/security-guidance/docs/baseline-aws-accounts.md

 Various [AWS account baseline templates](https://github.com/ministryofjustice/cloud-platform-infrastructure/tree/main/cloudformation/aws-account-baseline-templates) have been developed and published for use.

-## Contact details
+## Contact and Feedback

-For any further questions or advice relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).
+For any further questions or advice relating to security, or for any feedback or suggestions for improvement, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).